elegantMarigolds/plasma-applet-weather7-openmeteo/README.md

 The widget works by invoking the user-defined script and reading JSON output from its standard output (stdout).
 This JSON data is then parsed and displayed in the widget’s interface.
 In essence, this widget acts as a graphical frontend for any external weather data source.

 By default, the widget calls `curl`, which fetches weather data using the ColorfulClouds API.
-However, users are free to replace this with any script, in any language, as long as it returns properly formatted JSON.
+However, this fork provides a weather.py script which will use the OpenMateo protocol to fetch weather data.
+Simply go into the plasmoid settings and point to this script to have it fetch accurate weather data.

 For more details about the expected JSON format and available APIs, please visit: [Weather | ColorfulClouds](https://docs.caiyunapp.com/weather-api/v2/v2.6/6-weather.html)

+Other changes from the main fork include an updated 3 hour scheduling, a day/night schedule, and precipitation chances.

 ## Install